 Monochrome Digital Image Competition

-1. Digital images entered in the Monochrome Digital Image Competition cannot be entered in any Ladder Competitions as either a colour or mono image or the Picture of the Year Competition during the same season.
-They may, however, be used in Ladder Competitions in any other season.
+1. Digital images entered in the Monochrome Digital Image Competition cannot be entered in any Ladder Competitions as either a colour or monochrome image or the Picture of the Year Competition during the same season.
+They may, however, be used in ladder or natural history competitions in any other season.

 2. A maximum of 3 monochrome images per member may be entered.